ibm-cloud-docs/secure-enterprise/create-project.md

 You can create a project by going to the **Navigation menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") and selecting **[Projects](/projects/)** or from a deployable architecture in the [catalog](/catalog/).
 Projects can also be created by using the [Project API](https://{DomainName}/apidocs/projects).

-You can export a project and its contents after you create it.
+To back up the project information outside of the {{site.data.keyword.cloud_notm}} Projects service, you can export the project.
 For more information, go to [Project JSON](/docs/secure-enterprise?topic=secure-enterprise-json-project&interface=ui).
 {: tip}